ArchimedesFTW/opentrivia-frontend/README.md

 ## API generation
-The API calls and DTO's can be extracted from the backend if (it's online).
+The API calls and DTO's can be extracted from the backend if it's online.
 To do so, simply run:
 ```
 .\fetch-api.ps1
 ```